nopasaran-org/nopasaran-tests/UDP_DNS_QNAME_PROBING/README.md

 ## Overview

-This state machine governs a test that establishes a control channel between a client and a server, then either sends a TCP-based DNS query from the client or processes it on the server.
+This state machine governs a test that establishes a control channel between a client and a server, then either sends a UDP-based DNS query from the client or processes it on the server.

 ## Test Variables Structure